NIGK13003U Tropical Forest Restoration

 - Estimate effective population numbers for given seed collection regimes.

-- Explain advantages and limitations in use of nursery raised seedlings, cuttings, wildlings and direct seeding.
+- Explain advantages and limitations in use of seedlings, cuttings, wildlings and direct seeding.

-- Define and apply operational objectives of tropical forest restoration programs
+- Define operational objectives of tropical forest restoration programs

 - Select target species given defined objectives, ecological, social, economic and management conditions